Herc's Adventures: Reception

-Herc's Adventures met with mostly positive reviews, as critics were overwhelmingly pleased with the graphics, offbeat humor, huge amount of lands to explore, and inclusion of three playable characters, each with their own strengths and weaknesses that make an important difference in how the game plays.
+Herc's Adventures met with mostly positive reviews, with praise for the graphics, offbeat humor, the amount of lands to explore, and inclusion of three playable characters, each with their own strengths and weaknesses that make a difference in how the game plays.

 The more mixed reviews found some faults with the gameplay.
 Next Generation opined that the gameplay is too one-note and that the skewed perspective sometimes creates confusion about where the player character can go, though the reviewer still concluded that the game is fun enough and different enough to be enjoyable.
 IGN criticized only the fact that the game is not a polygon-based fighting game or racing game, remarking that it was exceptionally good for a game that did not fall into either of those genres.
 Most critical commentary on the gameplay was positive, however, with several critics commenting that the cooperative two-player mode is especially fun.
 Shawn Smith of Electronic Gaming Monthly stated that "the gameplay is flawless."

-Glenn Rubenstein of GameSpot summed up that "The graphics, gameplay, and humor make a unique mix that results in a truly fresh title unlike most of the other games on the market today."
+Glenn Rubenstein of GameSpot said that "The graphics, gameplay, and humor make a unique mix that results in a truly fresh title unlike most of the other games on the market today."
 Major Mike gave the Saturn version a perfect 5.0 out of 5 in all four GamePro categories (graphics, sound, control, and funfactor), noting in particular the excellent incorporation of mythological figures.
 He gave the PlayStation version a 4.5 out of 5 in all four categories, but did not directly compare it to the Saturn version, and Rubenstein gave the two versions identical scores.